 Once out of Bikash’s apartment we head down the narrow street looking up at the sky trying to find the clearest place to stand.
 Anywhere where there is not a tall building hanging over us.
 Everyone in the street clings together in a spot of street where a high fence hides a vacant block of land.
 We look up, no high buildings to fall on us in here, but the gate to the vacant lot is locked.
 The neighbours begin shouting, men grab rocks and break the fence down.
 People pile into the vacant lot.
-Just two houses away is a 7 story skinny apartment block, swaying with the land.
+Just two houses away is a 7-storey skinny apartment block, swaying with the land.
 We all look at it terrified.

 Women cling to each other crying.
 A man is wearing just a towel.
-A woman has her hair in plastic bag covering hair dye.
-Mishra cry and shakes.
+A woman has her hair in a plastic bag covering hair dye.
+Mishra cries and shakes.
 She sits down and people rub her feet, she looks as if she is having a panic attack.
 She vomits.
 People pray loudly together.
-Some little girls come up to me to say hello and practice their English.
+Some little girls come up to me to say hello and practise their English.
 A man who’d spent the morning knocking down a brick wall decides to continue his work and we laugh; he has extra help from the earthquake today.

 And we wait.

 I check the news on my phone to see if we can work out what is happening.
 Google tells me the Australian ABC news have reported the quake, 7.7 on the scale, with the epicentre 80 kilometres outside of Kathmandu.
 I realise my family might hear this news, so I quickly text.
 Simple messages: “I am ok.
-Whatever you hear on the news don’t worry.
+Whatever you hear on the news, don’t worry.
 I am fine.”